Here are the five qualities to look for in a marriage counselor:

 Someone who is going to tell you just how they see things.

-Look, marriage is tough in the best of circumstances.
-A real live marriage counselor has their hands full doing the work that they do.
+Look, marriage is challenging in the best of circumstances.
+An actual live marriage counselor has their hands full doing the work that they do.

 And they are in high demand.

-You want someone who has the ability to tell you the truth, to tell you what is going to be required of you to change things around.
+You want someone who can tell you the truth, to tell you what will be required of you to change things around.
 Not someone who is going to tell you what you want to hear.

 Ask yourself: “If they’d mess with the truth with my health insurance company, what are they willing to do with my marriage?”